 If your kitchen sink has been draining slowly or water is backing up into the sink, it’s time to clean the P-trap.
 The P-trap is a U-shaped pipe under the sink that connects the drain to the sewer line.
 Over time, the P-trap can become clogged with hair, soap scum, and grease.

 Cleaning the P-trap is a simple process that anyone can do.
 First, locate the P-trap under the sink and unscrew the cap at one end.
 Then use pliers to loosen the slip nuts at both ends of the trap and remove them from the drainpipe.
 Next, clean out any debris from inside the trap and rinse it with water.
 Finally, replace the trap and tighten all of the nuts.

 If your kitchen sink is anything like ours, it’s a constant battle to keep the drain clear.
 Food scraps, grease, and general grime can build up quickly, causing clogs that are a pain to deal with.
 But there is an easy way to clean your kitchen sink drain and keep it running smoothly.
 All you need is a few simple household supplies and a little elbow grease.

 Start by removing everything from around the sink.
-This will give you plenty of room to work and make sure you don’t accidentally drop anything down the drain.
+This will give you plenty of room to work and make sure you don’t accidentally drop anything.
 Next, take off the stopper or strainer and set it aside.
 If you have a garbage disposal, now is a good time to give it a quick rinse with hot water.

 Now it’s time to get down to business.
-Start by pouring ½ cup of baking soda down the drain, followed by ½ cup of vinegar.
+Start by pouring ½ cup of baking soda, followed by ½ cup of vinegar.

 Step 6: Clean Out The Trap

-If your kitchen sink starts to smell bad, it may be time to clean out the trap.
+If your kitchen sink smells bad, it may be time to clean out the trap.
 This is a simple process that you can do yourself.